jripke74/fs-music-player/README.md

 Create a function named setPlayerDisplay.
 Inside the function, set the textContent of playingSong to the current song's title, if defined.
 Otherwise, set it to an empty string.

 Below that, set the textContent of songArtist to the current song's artist, if defined.
 Otherwise, set it to empty string.

+Step 42
+To ensure the player's display updates whenever a new song begins playing, call the setPlayerDisplay() function within the playSong() function.

+Now you should see the song title and the artist show up in the display

+Step 43
+To make the application more accessible, it is important that the play button describes the current song or the first song in the playlist.

+Create a function named setPlayButtonAccessibleText.
+Inside the function, set the aria-label attribute of the play button to Play followed by a space and the current song's title.
+If userData.currentSong is null, set it to Play.